-Most IUB libraries have photocopiers and scanners for your use.
+Most IUB libraries have photocopiers and/or scanners for your use.

 The Libraries recommend that users scan materials they would like to keep and either send the scanned documents to themselves via email or download them to a portable "flash" or "thumb" drive.
 There is no charge for scanning.
 Portable drives may be available for purchase in the vending machine in the Learning Commons, near the restrooms.

 Scanning standard 8 1/2" x 11" pages is free in the IU Bloomington Libraries.
-Units in the Herman B Wells Library (Scholars' Commons Digitzation Lab, East Tower 2, West Tower 4th floor) and all branch libraries have flatbed scanners that are available to all patrons.
-Scanned documents can be loaded onto a thumb/flash drive or sent to an e-mail, Oncourse or Box account.
+Units in the Herman B Wells Library (Scholars' Commons Digitization Lab, East Tower 2nd floor, West Tower 4th floor) and all branch libraries have flatbed scanners that are available to all patrons.
+Scanned documents can be loaded onto a thumb/flash drive or sent to an e-mail, Canvas or Box account.

 Printing of scanned results uses the standard printing procedures and allocations.